 July 9, 2020 - New Feature

-The Game Simulation page now allows you to make era adjustment to steals, blocks, turnovers, offensive/defensive rebounds, and personal fouls.
+The Game Simulation page now allows you to make era adjustments to steals, blocks, turnovers, offensive/defensive rebounds, and personal fouls.
 In addition, I've improved the era adjustments before 1950.

 July 8, 2020 - New Feature